aishaprograms/nyt-search-app/README.md

 * **NYT Search** - [NYT Search](https://frozen-brook-69554.herokuapp.com/)

-## Updates
-02/28/2017: New articles are added to the top of the list instead of the bottom.
-The list is sorted by object id in a descending order.

 ## Understand
 Saved articles are stored on the Mongo database.
 Each article has a
 - title (Title of the stored article from nytimes.com)